Important: Koyo loans are no longer lending. This page has been preserved for historical purposes, and you can compare a range of personal loans here.

 What is Koyo?

-Koyo claims to be the UK’s first Open Banking-based online consumer lender.
-It’s targeting the more than six million borrowers with little to no credit history who are looking to take out a loan.
+Koyo claimed to be the UK’s first Open Banking-based online consumer lender.
+It targeted borrowers with little to no credit history who are looking to take out a loan.

 Most lenders require that you have good credit history before they’ll approve you for a personal loan, which means it can be difficult to get finance if you’ve never had a chance to build your credit score.
 This may be because you’ve just moved to the UK, or because you’re still young and have never taken out a credit product before.

-Koyo aims to provide personal loans to those with limited credit history, but without the high fees and interest often charged by other traditional lenders.
-Koyo offers loans with APRs from 19-39%, depending on the size and length of the loan.
+Koyo aimed to provide personal loans to those with limited credit history, but without the high fees and interest often charged by other traditional lenders.
+To do this, Koyo considered more than just your credit file – focusing instead on your banking transactions to check affordability.

 What is Open Banking?

 Open Banking is the name given to changes to the financial services industry that makes it easier for you to share your banking and financial data with UK banks and providers.
 This includes your everyday spending and saving.
 Open Banking aims to improve competition and innovation in the banking sector, and help you get a better deal on financial products.